 How many websites have you been to where you’re searching for social media buttons and just can’t find them?
-Then, it’s not until you scroll all the way down to the bottom of the page that you see them nestled in the footer.
-Sometimes, they’re so tiny they might as well not even be there at all.
+It’s not until you scroll all the way down to the bottom of the page that you see them nestled in the footer.
+Sometimes, they’re so tiny that they might as well not even be there at all.
 Obviously that is not optimal placement.
 If you’re wondering where to put social media icons on website layouts and what that optimal placement is, then you’ve landed on the right post.

-Social media is too large and too important to relegate to the bottom of your clients’ sites.
+Social media is too important to relegate to the bottom of your website.
 Social media buttons deserve a prominent position somewhere.
-It doesn’t have to be in your face, but it should definitely be eye-catching and easy to find.
-Basically, if a site visitor likes your client’s content and wants to follow them on Twitter or Facebook, they should be able to do that without having to hunt around for the icons or links.
+They don’t have to be in your face, but they should definitely stand out and be easy to find.
+If a site visitor likes the content they’re viewing and wants to follow the owner or brand on Twitter or Facebook, they should be able to do that without having to play detective.

 Why social media buttons matter?